Lesson 22 FCE First Certificate course

-Dialogue first certificate exams 22: A short story about the circus.
+Dialogue 22: A short story about the circus

 Mary sprang out of her bed like she had never done before.
 Today was the day, the day she had been waiting for ever since she saw the first billboard.
 The circus was coming to town.
 She skipped to her parents’ room to shake them to life “Today’s the day” she screamed, climbing up onto the bed and jumping up and down wildly.